USS Worden (CG-18): 1990-1993

-Worden played a key role in the naval and air campaign in the first Gulf War.
+Worden actively participated in the naval and air campaign in the first Gulf War.
 Soon after Iraq invaded Kuwait on 2 August 1990, Worden was tasked to deploy to the Middle East in support of Operation Desert Shield.
 Wordens combat capabilities had recently been updated with the New Threat Upgrade, a massive remodeling of the ship, from food service space rehabilitation to a main propulsion system overhaul and weapon system upgrades.

 Worden set sail for the Persian Gulf and upon arrival took over duties as anti air warfare commander in the northern Persian Gulf.
 Worden air intercept controllers directed coalition aircraft in combat air patrols in the northernmost parts of the gulf before hostilities began.
 Worden continued in this capacity when Desert Shield transitioned to Desert Storm until general hostilities ceased.

-After returning to Pearl Harbor Worden went on to participate in joint Navy/Coast Guard Law Enforcement operations off of the coast of Mexico with an embarked Coast Guard Law Enforcement Detachment, resulting in a large seizure of cocaine from the civilian vessel Swiftsure on 3 November 1991 and the capture of two suspected smugglers.
+Later that year Worden went on to participate in joint Navy/Coast Guard Law Enforcement operations off of the coast of Mexico with an embarked Coast Guard Law Enforcement Detachment, resulting in a large seizure of cocaine from the civilian vessel Swiftsure on 3 November 1991 and the capture of two suspected smugglers.
 At the time it the largest maritime Cocaine seizure in history.
 Worden was awarded the Coast Guard Special Operations Ribbon.

 In late 1992 Worden returned to the Persian Gulf in support of Operation Southern Watch.
 Worden was assigned to the Kitty Hawk battle group and supported the actions that took place throughout January 1993 against Iraqi ground targets.
 Worden earned its 3rd Southwest Asia service medal and the Meritorious Unit Commendation for this deployment.

 Worden returned to Pearl Harbor and began the decommissioning process in early 1993.